aef1004/blogdown_academia_2020/content/home/experience.md

   """

   [[experience]]
-  title = "Principal Risk Specialist" company = "Capital One" company_url = ""
+  title = "Risk Analytics Manager, Data Analytics & Risk" company = "Capital One" company_url = ""
   location = "Houston, TX"
   date_start = "2022-01-10"
-  date_end = ""
+  date_end = "2024-04-05"
   description = """

-  Capital One is a bank  specializing in credit cards, auto loans, commercial banking, and savings accounts,
+  Capital One is a bank  specializing in credit cards, auto loans, commercial banking, and savings accounts.

+  Promoted from Principal Risk Analyst to Risk Analytics Manager within one year of starting.

   Responsibilities include:

   * Developing and building new credit data capabilities- leveraging tool sets including Python, SQL, and QuickSights
   * Managing monthly and quarterly management reporting of in progress regulatory and compliance initiatives
   * Conducting analysis and data reconciliation on executive risk management reporting

   """
 +++